zainabtanko/devops-demo/kubernetes_demo/k8s_installation.md

-# Kubernetes installation on Ubuntu
+# _Kubernetes installation on Ubuntu_

+# On master Machine and All worker nodes
 ## Install Docker
 *As Root*
 ``` bash linenums="1"